Frequently Asked Questions

 I have never done a cashflow before.
 I may not get it right.
 What should I do?

 Have a shot at it with the information you have available.
 Follow the tips on the form.
-The Client Manager will help you to refine it.
+Our Support team will help you to refine it.

 How long does the funding process take?